Sign In Register

 Sports professionals are skilled and talented sportsmen and sportswomen, who are paid to compete in their chosen sport.

 You will be a permanent member of the Leisure Centre Team carrying out job roles such as General Assistant, Recreation Assistant, Concierge, Swimming Teacher & Fitness Instructor.
-The job roles that you are rotated for will be dependant on which qualifications you have achieved as well as the needs of the centre.
+The job roles that you are rotated for will be dependant on which Qualifications you have achieved as well as the needs of the centre.

 Not only will your organisation (or the Government) pay for all of your training, but you’ll be paid to do it.
 That means you could actually get paid to get your degree and have no debt!